If the policies of the School of Mathematics and Statistics in any way conflict with any University policy, then the University policy applies.

 Normal and Concessional Additional Assessment exams are the same, however the marks are treated differently.

 So that students have sufficient notice of the award of Additional Assessment, the School of Mathematics and Statistics releases provisional marks through the web portal (available from the Moodle page for any MATH course) one week earlier than the official marks are released.
 For any courses having an early Additional Assessment, the preliminary results for those courses will be released correspondingly earlier.

 It is the student's responsibility to be aware through checking the School website and their official University marks that they are eligible for Additional Assessment under one of the circumstances above.
 The School of Mathematics and Statistics will try to notify students who make formal application for special consideration of the outcome, but it is still the student's responsibility to check if they have been permitted to sit the Additional Assessment Exam.

-The additional assesment exams for Semester 2 2017 will be as follows:
+The additional assesment exams for Semester 2 2018 will be some time in the following period:

-Students eligible to take a Concessional Additional Assessment Exam do not need to notify the School that they are attending.
+Students eligible to take a Concessional Additional Assessment Exam do not need to notify the School or University that they are attending.